 Cover and cook on low for 5-7 hours or high for 3-4 hours until potatoes are tender.

 Just before serving, stir in heavy cream and add additional salt or seasonings to taste.

 Gather your ingredients except the heavy cream and toppings.

 Pour the chicken broth and seasonings into the slow cooker.
 You need 4 cups chicken broth (32 oz.).
-Add 1/2 teaspoon dill weed and 1/2 teaspoon thyme.
+Add 1/2 teaspoon dill weed, 1/2 teaspoon thyme, and 1 teaspoon salt.

 In a separate bowl, whisk together the 1/4 cup rice flour and 1/4 cup water until it makes a nice smooth slurry.
 Add to broth in slow cooker and stir until combined.